-A game promoted heavily in Denmark, which was to be a Rampage clone that never got a release.
-Is it because Activision stepped in and stopped them, or did Keleline go under before they could get the game out?
+A game promoted heavily in Denmark, a blatant Rampage clone that sadly would never get a proper release.
+Is it because Activision stepped in and stopped them, or did Kele Line go under before they could get the game out?

-It did seem very likely that Activision stepped in and haulted this one, but that wasn’t the case.
-Carsten Holløse from World Games confirmed to us that Activision never went after them, and that it probably never even got on their radar.
-Carsten informs us that they even did a launch party for the game based on the demo (that we are now hosting), and Carsten is the guy dressed in the monkey suit in the scans! 🙂
+Although it seemed likely that Activision stepped in and put a stop to the game, this wasn’t the case.
+Carsten Holløse from World Games confirmed to us that Activision never went after them, and that it probably never even got onto their radar.
+Carsten informs us that they even did a launch party for the game based on the demo (that we are now hosting), and Carsten is the guy dressed in the monkey suit in the scans we have below.

-We also got hold of Torben Bakager Larsen, who was a producer at Kele Line, and he mentioned that he believed the coder unfortunately had to dump the project to finish his school work.
-Torben wasn’t sure if there was more to the game, but it is believed that this could be it.
-Torben did however dig out the original artwork intended for the game’s cover, and has very kindly provided us with a scan to put on the site, which you can now see on the gallery.
+We also got hold of Torben Bakager Larsen, who was a producer at Kele Line, and he believed that the coder had to dump the project to finish his school work.
+Torben wasn’t sure if there was more to the game, but it is believed that this could well be it.
+Torben did however dig out the original artwork intended for the game’s cover, and has very kindly provided us with a scan to put on the site, which you can now see within the gallery.

 In recent years, it was found via a SOFT magazine article in 1987, that the development team left Kele Line and went to World Games to get their game made.
-There was also a credit listed to Johannes Bjerregaard for the music (which is new to us! 🙂 ).
-It seems that this happened, but the game was just cancelled due to Viet finishing his school work.
-We have contacted someone from World Games and those days to hopefully shed some light.
+There was also a credit listed to the late Johannes Bjerregaard for the music.

 An article in IC-RUN 1988 confirms that Viet signed a contract with World Games to finish the game there, but there was no release date.
-German Ariolasoft were to actually fully release the game too.
-When Viet went to finish his education, World Games tried to get another young programmer to finish it off (name cannot be recalled unfortunately), but it had to be cancelled – as there wasn’t much progress at all from the demo that was made.
+German-based Ariolasoft were to release the game too.
+When Viet went to finish his education, World Games tried to get another young programmer to finish it off (name cannot be recalled unfortunately), but it was never to be and little progress was ever made beyond the demo we have here.

 The crack of the preview was released in 1989, by Rooze – who may have been friends with Viet at the time.
-Hopefully we might be able to contact Viet through them, but it seems that the preview is very likely the very last version of the game – with nothing more to really see.
-We’ll see in time!
+Hopefully we might be able to contact Viet in the future to find out more.

 Contributions: Ole Mogensen, Mads